Altinn/altinn-studio-docs/content/app/development/logic/dataprocessing/_index.en.md

 Data processing is coded in C#, in the file `DataProcessingHandler.cs`.
 This file can easily be edited by downloading the source code to the app and editing on your own computer, e.g. in Visual Studio Code.
 The data model with form data is available and can be edited/updated when needed.

-Example on code from app that processes and populates different data while saving.
+Example code from app that processes and populates various data while saving.

 ```C#
 public async Task<bool> ProcessDataWrite(